 The Academy aims, and has a responsibility to, manage its cash balances to provide day to day working capital requirements of its operations, whilst ensuring a suitable return.
 Optimising returns, whilst ensuring that any investments made are low risk, continues to prove challenging in a low interest rate environment which has now continued for a number of years.
-There is to be a wider review, given this prolonged period of low interest rates, especially rates offered by the Banks noted in the current Articles.
-Given the Deposit Protection Scheme, there are other Banks that are to be considered as possible custodians of some of the Academy's cash balances.
+The Academy currently invests reserve funds in a range of investment accounts to spread the risk, earn interest and remain within the FCSC limits.
+The interest for these accounts is automatically credited to the main school bank account.
+Investment accounts are reviewed regularly and the trustees agree whether to continue with the investment, based on the cash flow needs of the main school bank account, interest rates and notice periods required.